wu87988622/ohara/CONTRIBUTING.md

-# Guidelines for Pull Request
+# Contributing

-All we love is only Pull Request so we have some rules used to make your PR lovely for reviewers.
+All we love is only pull request so we have some rules used to make your PR looks good for reviewers.

+> Note that you should file a new issue in our jira board to discuss the PR detail before submitting a PR.

+## Quick start

+- Fork and clone the repo
+- Install dependencies.
+See our [README.md](README.md) for development machine setup
+- Create a branch with your PR with `git checkout -b ${your-branch-name}`
+- Push your PR to remote: `git push origin ${your-branch-name}`
+- Create the PR with GitHub web UI and wait for reviews

 ## Pull request commands:

-These commands are handy when you want to test your PR on our QA(CI server).
+These commands will come in handy when you want to test your PR on our QA(CI server).

 To start a QA run, you can simply leave a comment with one of the following commands in the PR: